EvansWinner/awesome-line-editors/README.md

 |              | MacOS            | ❓                  | ❓                  | ❓                  |
 <pre>
   † Taking this on faith
+  ‡ Requres me to special build the nightly version of the entire Rust toolchain.
+Not gonna happen.
   [1] This means, someone reports getting it to start and it didn't immediately
       segfault or the like.
   [2] This means, *I do not know for certain*, but someone reports using it at